Golf, the official sport of social distance, had its best summer in decades

 “It was unlike anything we’ve ever seen,” said Kris Strauss, a senior vice president at Troon, which operates golf courses in more than 30 countries, including more than 40 U.S. states.
 “I don’t think we envisioned a worst-case scenario because we didn’t know the depths this could really go into.”

-We Are Golf then worked with the CDC to establish recommendations for a safe return to play, a phased-in approach that limited contact and modified some of the game’s basic practices, including barring rakes in and around bunkers, leaving flag sticks in the holes and limiting carts to one person unless players are riding with immediate family members or the cart is outfitted with a plastic partition.
+The We Are Golf organization then worked with the CDC to establish recommendations for a safe return to play, a phased-in approach that limited contact and modified some of the game’s basic practices, including barring rakes in and around bunkers, leaving flag sticks in the holes and limiting carts to one person unless players are riding with immediate family members or the cart is outfitted with a plastic partition.

 The sport started stirring to life.
-Many courses started booking tee times in May, and in June the PGA was the first major U.S. sport other than UFC to return to play.
+Many courses started booking tee times in May, and in June the PGA Tour was the first major U.S. sport other than UFC to return to play.
 The industry almost immediately noticed there was a pent-up need.

 Perhaps most encouraging for industry analysts are all the new players who have either discovered the game or returned after a long layoff.
 The National Golf Foundation estimates the number of junior golfers (ages 6-17) could increase by 20 percent, or 500,000 golfers, by year’s end.
 The number of new or returning players was up 20 percent in the first half of 2020.